Cannon School

 Cannon School is an independent, nonsectarian, college preparatory institution serving students in junior kindergarten through grade 12.
-The school enrolled approximately 1040 students for the 2022–2023 school year.
 Cannon School is located in Concord, North Carolina in Cabarrus County, on a 65 acre campus on Poplar Tent Road near the Cabarrus–Mecklenburg county line.
-The school is fully accredited by the Southern Association of Colleges and Schools and the Southern Association of Independent Schools.

 History

-Cannon School was founded in 1969 as Cabarrus Academy.
+Cannon School was founded in 1969 as a segregation academy named Cabarrus Academy, immediately following court rulings mandating the desegregation of North Carolina public schools.

 The school was located in the historic downtown Concord residence of local textile entrepreneur J.W.
 Cannon.
+The school initially served students in grades 1-10.
+Upon opening, the school had 75 all white students, but neither a cafeteria nor a gymnasium.
+Tuition was $750.
+Headmaster Herman Butrick claimed that black students would have been admitted, but that none had applied.
 In 1970, the IRS found that the school had a non-discriminatory admissions policy and was thus eligible for tax-exempt status.

-In 1994 the school relocated to its current 65 acre campus in the northwestern corner of Cabarrus county, and in 1998 the Cabarrus Academy was renamed Cannon School.
+In 1994 the school relocated to its current 65 acre campus in the northwestern corner of Cabarrus county, and in 1998 Cabarrus Academy was renamed Cannon School.

 Originally a school for junior kindergarten through eighth grade, Cannon expanded throughout the 1990s and graduated its first senior class in 2002.
 (Note: First "new" senior class.
 As Cabarrus Academy, the school did graduate seniors in its earlier years.)

+The school enrolled approximately 1045 students for the 2024–2025 school year.

 Academics

-Cannon School offers small class sizes with a 9:1 student/teacher ratio.
-More than half of Cannon School's ninety-five full-time faculty members hold master's or doctoral degrees.
-The school provides before and after-school enrichment programs.

-In 2009, 386 Advanced Placement (AP) exams were administered.
-The average combined SAT score of Cannon students between 2002 and 2008 is 1340, more than 200 points higher than Charlotte–Mecklenburg and Cabarrus public schools, as well as above the state and national average scores.
-Cannon students averaged above the 90th percentile in every category on the national Education Records Bureau standardized test for students in grades one through eight.

-More than fifty percent of Cannon students live in the Lake Norman area while one in five come to Cannon from Charlotte, Kannapolis, and Salisbury; one-quarter live in Concord.
-Cannon’s nineteen buses cover four counties with pick-up points in the Concord, Davidson, Huntersville, Mooresville, University City, and Salisbury areas.
-Buses stop in The Point, The Peninsula, Greenfarm, River Run, Skybrook, Highland Creek, North Stone, and numerous other neighborhoods.
+Cannon School is fully accredited by the Southern Association of Colleges and Schools and the Southern Association of Independent Schools.

-Cannon School offers Mandarin Chinese classes in the Middle School and Upper School.
+The school offers Mandarin Chinese classes in the Middle School and Upper School.
 Cannon School has developed a sister school exchange program with Tianli International School of Luzhou, Sichuan, China.
 Each year, since 2004, local families host Chinese students and teachers in their homes during week-long visits to Cannon School and other points of interest around the Carolinas.

-Campus

-Cannon School is made up of three separate "divisions":